lxhelmer/ruuturetki/README.md

 ## Details of technical implementation

-The app consists of vite - react - ts frontend and ts-node backend As the application is hosted on the free tier of Render.com both take a secod to ramp up.
+The app consists of ```vite - react - ts``` frontend and ts-node backend.
+As the application is hosted on the free tier of Render.com both 'ends take a secod to ramp up.
 The user is notified of this in the login and register modals, but at first even the start page will be unreachable.

 ### Frontend
 -  Frontend runs in a container with environment variables passed on Render as secret file